Salad and Go: Menu

-Salad and Go uses fresh natural ingredients.
-The menu currently offers eight salads with house-made dressings and a choice of proteins (chicken, steak and tofu).
-Every salad is available as a wrap.
-The menu also features soup and five breakfast burrito options, also available to order as bowls.
+Salad and Go used fresh natural ingredients.
+The menu offered eight salads with house-made dressings and a choice of proteins (chicken, steak and tofu).
+Every salad was available as a wrap.
+The menu also featured soup and five breakfast burrito options, also available to order as bowls.

 Locations

-Salad and Go currently has more than 140 stores operating across four states: Arizona, Texas, Oklahoma and Nevada.
+Prior to filing for bankruptcy in August 2026, Salad and Go had more than 70 stores operating across Arizona and Nevada.